-How to harvest broccoli
+How to Harvest Broccoli

 When your broccoli head is ready to harvest, use a sharp knife and cut the head of the broccoli off the plant.
 Cut the broccoli head stem 5 inches (12.5 cm.) or more below the head, then remove the head off with a swift cut.
 Try to avoid sawing at the stem as this may cause unnecessary damage to the plant and ruin your chances for side harvesting later.
 After you have harvested the main head, you can continue to harvest the side shoots from the broccoli.
 These will grow like tiny heads to the side of where the main head was.
 By looking at the size of the florets, you can tell when these side shoots are ready for harvest.
 Simply cut them off as they become ready.
 Now that you know how to harvest broccoli, you can cut the heads off your broccoli with confidence.
 Proper broccoli planting and harvesting can put this tasty and nutritious vegetable on your table straight out of your garden.

 Gardening tips, videos, info and more delivered right to your inbox!